hm033100/GenesisEsportsWebsite/README.md

   The GenesisEsports application supports alot of high-level functional requirments throughout the application.
 The Website is build with a Spring Boot application as a REST Service with full CRUD functionality for User, Teams, Leagues and Matches.
 Once a User is logged in they have the ability to Login or Register, once in the application the user then will have the choice to join a team or create a team and depending where they are in the application they will be prompted that some settings are limited so they will be asked to join a team.
 On the admin side the admin can create a league and will allow the team leaders to join a league.
 Once a league has teams in it the admin will be able to lock it, enabeling the application to create matches based on how many teams there are in the league.
   <h3>Non-functional Requirements</h3>
   The GenesisEsports application has simple Non-Functional reqirements such as page responsiness and availibility.
 The client side react application has pages built with MaterialUI therefore making the pages responsive.
 The application is deployed on Heroku and AWS Amplify, making it availible to the client at all times and easily recoverable.
+<h1>GenesisEsport on the Cloud</h1>
+<h3>AWS Amplify</h3>
+GenesisEsports client side application is hosted on the AWS Service, Amplify.
+This cloud was easy to use and had a simple deployment UI.
+This allowed me to focus more on the development of the appliction, the cloud service did not cause any issues and supports fault tolerance in case the application breaks within the code.
+<h3>Heroku</h3>
+Heroku was used for a heavy application which was built with Spring Boot, the business